microsoft/onnxruntime/BUILD.md

 ### Native compiling on Linux (SLOWER)

 Please see [ARM docker file](dockerfiles/Dockerfile.arm32v7).
-Docker build run on a Raspberry Pi 3B with Raspbian Stretch Lite OS (Desktop version will run out memory when linking the .so file) will take 8-9 hours in total.
-If you want to use [Azure Container Registry Tasks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview) building the Docker image in cloud, you may want to split this Dockerfile to two steps:
+Docker build runs on a Raspberry Pi 3B with Raspbian Stretch Lite OS (Desktop version will run out memory when linking the .so file) will take 8-9 hours in total.
+If you want to use [Azure Container Registry Tasks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview) to build the Docker image in cloud, you may want to split this Dockerfile to two steps:

 1. Build environment image creation: steps before onnxruntime repo clone
 2. ONNX Runtime and Python binding creation: the rest of steps in the original Dockerfile with step 1 output as base image.